jina-ai/rungpt/README.md

 - `config`: (Optional) the Jina Flow YAML file to use.
 If specified, all other parameters (including `model_name`) will be **ignored**.
 This is especially useful when you want to customize the Flow YAML file.
 Default is `None`.

-The template for the Flow YAML file is as follows:
+Here is a sample Flow YAML file:

 ```yaml
 jtype: Flow